How Gratitude Can Change Your LifeHannah Hippe

 Focusing on gratitude is a life-altering tool, but hearing someone say, “Be grateful!” can seem like a broken record.
 However, it’s a cliché for a reason.
 Gratitude can change your life.

 It’s always the next best thing that promises bliss-a new car, trendier clothes, or more likes on social media.
 In a culture that says we need more to be happy, there’s a tendency to complain or default to a negative outlook.

 The constant comparison can leave us feeling overwhelmed and inadequate.

 Shift Your Thoughts, Shift Your Life

-Take the power back into your own hands by allowing gratitude to change your life.
-Instead of focusing on the things you lack, focus on the things you have.
+Take power back into your own hands by allowing gratitude to change your life.
+Instead of focusing on what you lack, focus on what you have.
 Focusing on what you already have in front of you will automatically shift your perspective into a state of enough.
-When we realize what we have is enough, and that we are enough, happiness blooms.
+When we realize what we have is enough and that we are enough, happiness blooms.

 How Do We Choose Gratitude?

 Choosing gratitude begins with acceptance.
 Being grateful is an intentional practice that will reap benefits in the long run.

 Related: What Radical Acceptance Is & How to Apply it In Your Life